 Coaches of younger players should also be informed of the “applicable age” influence, which is simply that players physically developed at different paces, and coaches may mix physical maturity with actual ability.
 So many times have we seen Players that are physically stronger will often have success at a junior level because of that physical difference, however, as other players develop both physically and mentally they may become better than those players that initially dominate the game through raw strength.

 Coaches have to make big decisions in the selection of players that they are going to coach.
 This is the hard part, because somebody is not going to make a team, and if you are a coach of a youth team, remember that these are just the kids.

-2. Never select players based upon last season.
-It can be hard to make the choice on who will be in your team, especially at the trials with multiple players rivaling for the team.
+2. Never select players based on last season.
+It can be hard to make the choice on who will be on your team, especially at the trials with multiple players rivaling for the team.
 It is expected to be a mix of players the coach is accustomed to from the last season or perhaps scouting, and there may be some players who are there from some late trials but who didn't make the selection.
-You have to be very cosisas with the players that you have not seen because it is in human nature to go with the familiar.
+You have to be very consistent with the players that you have not seen because it is in human nature to go with the familiar.

-3. Select players based upon potential and not their current level of basketball.
-Try to recognize the learners, the workers, the potentials.
+3. Select players based on potential and not their current level of basketball.
+Try to recognize the learners, the workers, and the potential.
 This is the hardest thing to do, this is what makes good coaches grate.
 If you can envision what the player may become with some of the tweets here and there, then you are truly touched by the Basketball Gods.

 4. Inspire the unselected ones to work on their flaws.
 Some coaches are taking time to practice with the players that are not selected for the team.
 It is important to give those kids real feedback on why they did not pass.
 Young people are not able to fight the failure, but it is going to be much easier for them if they know why.